G-Kurup/neutrino-search/README.md

 The datasets used in this notebook contain proton-proton collision events at a centre of mass energy of 14 TeV, producing hadronic jets.
 This simulates data that will be collected at the Large Hadron Collider in its high-luminosity run.
 To generate your own clockwork neutrino model events using MadGraph, Pythia and Delphes, use the code in the clockwork-neutrino-lhco-pipeline repo.

 The code generalizes easily to different models and signals.
-To use your own signal and background events, generate .lhco files using MadGraph and copy into ./sig and ./bkg sub-directories, depending on whether they are signal processes or SM processes respectively.
-Run the python script and then this notebook in the same directory.
+To use your own signal and background events, generate .lhco files using MadGraph and copy signal events and SM events into the ./sig and ./bkg sub-directories respectively.
+Run `ProcessLHCO.py` and `NeutrinoFinder.ipynb` in the same directory.

 *Read the paper [here.](https://arxiv.org/abs/1903.06191)